Learn the facts about feline immunodeficiency virus (FIV) and feline leukemia virus (FeLV), including signs, symptoms, prevention and more.

 What can be done to prevent the spread of FeLV?

 Since there is no cure, prevention is the best treatment for FeLV.
 If an FeLV-negative cat is not around a FeLV-positive cat, the FeLV-negative cat will not get the virus.
-Although it varies depending on where a cat lives, roughly two to eight percent of outdoor cats are FeLV-positive.
+Although it varies depending on where a cat lives, roughly 2% to 3% of cats are FeLV-positive.
 So, keeping your cats indoors should prevent exposure.
 Also, all cats coming into the household should be tested before introducing them to your cats.

 Can FeLV-negative and FeLV-positive cats live together?